HarithHarizal/BillboardTop100Scrape/README.md

 ## Usage

-You can use this to find the top 100 songs in the W O R L D.
+You can use this to find the top 100 songs on Billboard, its hardcoded a bit.

-### Any optional sections